andrewbutterfield/rtems-docs/eng/fv/appendix-fv.rst

 Appendix: RTEMS Formal Model Guide
 **********************************

+This appendix covers the various formal models of RTEMS that are currently in existence.
+It serves two purposes: one is to provide detailed documentation of each model, while the other is provide a guide into how to go about developing and deploying such models.

+The general approach followed here is to start by looking at the API documentation and identifying the key data-structures and function prototypes.
+These are then modelled appropriately in Promela.
+Then, general behavior patterns of interest are identified, and the Promela model is extended to provide those patterns.
+A key aspect here is exploiting the fact that Promela allows non-deterministic choices to be specified, which gives the effect of producing arbitrary orderings of model behavior.
+All of this leads to a situation were the SPIN model-checker can effectively generate scenarios for all possible interleavings.
+The final stage is mapping those scenarios to RTEMS C test code.

+Some familiarity is assumed here with the Software Test Framework section in this document.

-Here we describe the various formal models of RTEMS that are currently in existence.
-The following  are included in the  directory ``formal`` at the top-level in  ``rtems-central``:
+The following models are included in the directory ``formal/promela/models/`` at the top-level in ``rtems-central``:

-Chains API
+Chains API (``chains/``)
     Models the unprotected chain append and get API calls in the Classic Chains API Guide.
 This was an early model to develop the basic methodology.

-Events Manager
+Events Manager (``events/``)
     Models the behaviour of all the API calls in the Classic Events Manager API Guide.
 This had to tackle real concurrency and deal with multiple CPUs and priority issues.

-A number of other Classic RTEMS Managers have been modelled and have had tests generated, as M.Sc.
-Dissertation topics.
-These have also been included in the initial set of models.

-Barrier Manager
+Barrier Manager (``barriers/``)
     Models the behaviour of all the API calls in then Classic Barrier Manager API.

-Message Manager
+Message Manager (``messages/``)
     Models the create, send and receive API calls in the Classic Message Manager API.

-Models of the MrsP scheduler thread queues, and the Semaphore Manager are currently in progress, and should appear at some point in the future.

 *Gedare:* **This all reads like a project report, rather than a manual.
 Although the references to the completed MSc dissertations are appreciated and